 - Add a Humanscale keyboard with a clip mouse to your desktop so that you can adjust your keyboard and mouse for custom support and comfort.

 3. Relax the angle of your elbows.

 Keep the angle of your elbows between 100-120 degrees.
-If you don’t, you’ll constrict nerves causing increased muscle tightness and irritation which leads to some of the symptoms such as muscle ache or elbow pain that may be construed as carpal tunnel.
+If you don’t, you’ll constrict nerves causing increased muscle tightness and irritation which leads to symptoms such as muscle ache or elbow pain that may be construed as carpal tunnel.

 4. Sit straight with your shoulders rolled back and down.

 When you lean toward your computer, you automatically hunch your back.
 This increases the tension and irritation in your shoulders.

 When your shoulders roll forward, you’re automatically raising them.
 This tightens the muscles along the tops of the shoulders and increases symptoms such as lower neck pain, fatigue, headaches, and other common stress symptoms.